A bull moose in summer in Algonquin Park.

 Moosonee and James Bay

 Be one of the privileged few to journey to the heart of the Hudson Bay Watershed to Moosonee, Ontario’s only saltwater port.
-Spring and fall are the best seasons for bearded seals and beluga whale sightings.
+Spring and fall are the best seasons for seeing bearded seals and beluga whales.

 Moosonee is just under five hours north of Cochrane by train.
 From there, you’ll need to arrange a guided boat tour from Moose Factory upriver towards Moose River Migratory Bird Sanctuary and the salt waters of James Bay.